War of the Renderings: Toll Bros. & Carroll Gardens Fight It Out [Curbed]

 rdobrus@planning.nyc.gov

-- NYC Department of City Planning
+Protocol for Public Scoping Meetings - NYC Department of City Planning

 Environmental Assessment & Review Division

-adopted June 26, 1991, the following will serve as guideline to participation in a public scoping meeting for the preparation of a draft environmental impact statement.
+As per Section 5.07 of the Rules of Procedure for City Environmental Quality Review, as adopted June 26, 1991, the following will serve as guideline to participation in a public scoping meeting for the preparation of a draft environmental impact statement.

 Discussions regarding the scope of work will first be held between lead agency, applicant, interested and involved agencies.
 Following that discussion, the chair will allow the public to comment in accordance with the rules described below.